 Exterior Front Landscaping

 If you have a lawn, be sure that it has been tended to and it is neatly manicured.
 Ensure all the flower beds are weeded and the plants are trimmed neatly.
 Some states such as California use drought-resistant landscaping with succulents and gravel.
 Also, there are many in certain areas utilizing artificial turf.
 This is actually beneficial as there is no maintenance and it does look attractive.
 There are different qualities of artificial turf, however.
-Be sure to research the artificial turf as it can vary in cost, and energy efficient windows can cause a reflection which can damage the turf, and actually melt it.
+Be sure to research the artificial turf as it can vary in cost, and energy-efficient windows can cause a reflection that can damage the turf, and actually melt it.
 A protective film can be utilized on the windows to prevent this from occurring.
-Repair any leaking sprinklers, and ensure that the irrigation system is up to date and covers all areas.
+Repair any leaking sprinklers, and ensure that the irrigation system is up to date and covers all areas to enhance curb appeal.

 Check out your local nursery and determine whether or not you will need annual flowering plants which require full sun or shade.

-During the winter months, adding flowers to pots depending upon what grows during winter months.
+During the winter months, adding flowers to pots depending upon what grows during winter months will enhance curb appeal.
 Research types of plants at your local nursery.

 Clean and Power Wash